PingOne

 2. On the Add User panel, enter the following information:

-• Username: Enter a username for the PingCentral administrator who has the IAM-Admin role.
+• Username: Enter a username for the PingCentral administrator who has the IAM Admin role.

 3. Click Save.

-5. In Available Responsibilities, click Client Application Developer and select checkboxes for the organizations and environments where the administrator should have this role.
+5. In Available Responsibilities, click Client Application Developer and select the checkboxes for the organizations and environments where the administrator should have this role.

 A screen capture of the roles tab in the user details panel, which shows available and granted responsibilities.

-6. Click Identity Data Admin and select checkboxes for the organizations and environments where the administrator should have this role.
+6. Click Identity Data Admin and select the checkboxes for the organizations and environments where the administrator should have this role.

 8. Select Force Password reset on next sign on.